-Priority: High COMMITTED: DUE 2017/18
+Committed: Due 2017/18

-Plenty Road additional lane from McKimmies Road to Bush Boulevard will increase the capacity of Plenty Road which is the most congested road in outer Melbourne.
+An additional lane in Plenty Road from McKimmies Road to Bush Boulevard will increase the capacity of Plenty Road, which is the most congested road in outer Melbourne.
 Council is working with VicRoads to enable its timely delivery.